DHQ: Digital Humanities Quarterly

 Author Biographies

-Alison Babeu Alison Babeu has served as the digital librarian and research
+Alison Babeu Alison Babeu has served as the digital librarian and research coordinator for

-coordinator for the Perseus Project since 2004.
-Before coming to
+the Perseus Project since 2004.
+Before coming to Perseus, she worked as a

-Perseus, she worked as a librarian at both the Harvard Business
+librarian at both the Harvard Business School and the Boston Public Library.

-Mount Holyoke College and an MLS from Simmons College.
-Her current
+She has a BA in History from Mount Holyoke College and an MLS from Simmons

-part of the Mellon funded Cybereditions Project.
+the Mellon funded Cybereditions Project.

-David Bamman David Bamman is a senior researcher in computational linguistics for
+David Bamman David Bamman is a senior researcher in computational linguistics for the

-processing for Latin and Greek, including treebank construction,
+and Greek, including treebank construction, computational lexicography,

-computational lexicography, morphological tagging and word sense
+morphological tagging and word sense disambiguation.
+David received a BA in

-Wisconsin-Madison and an MA in Applied Linguistics from Boston
+Classics from the University of Wisconsin-Madison and an MA in Applied

-Dependency Treebank and the Dynamic Lexicon Project.
+the Latin Dependency Treebank and the Dynamic Lexicon Project.

 Gabriel Bodard Dr Gabriel Bodard is a researcher at the Centre